Write an R object into shared memory and return a version that other processes on the same machine can map without copying.

 map_shared() to open a shared region by name,

-shared_name() to extract the SHM name.
+shared_name() to extract the shared memory name.